Restream/reindexer-py/README.md

 Index search param for HNSW index.

 #### Attributes:
-    k (int): should not be less than 1 ef (int): should not be less than 'k'
+    k (int): Expected size of KNN index results.
+Should not be less than 1 ef (int): Size of nearest neighbor buffer that will be filled during fetching.
+Should not be less than 'k'

 <a id="pyreindexer.index_search_params.IndexSearchParamIvf"></a>